Former Centerville Schools employee indicted for sexual battery involving teen

 Jul.
 8—A former Centerville Schools employee indicted Wednesday is accused of having a sexual relationship with a 17-year-old girl.

-Bryan C. Miller, 36, of Kettering, was booked into the Montgomery County Jail Wednesday night and will be arraigned in Montgomery County Common Pleas Court for seven counts of sexual battery.
+Bryan Christopher Miller, 36, of Kettering, was booked into the Montgomery County Jail Wednesday night and will be arraigned in Montgomery County Common Pleas Court for seven counts of sexual battery.

 He is accused of having a sexual relationship with a 17-year-old Centerville High School student in 2016, according to Greg Flannagan, Montgomery County Prosecutor's Office spokesman.